aLoi3/comp150-cpd/README.md

 I thought that our Assignment would take quite some time to make.
 But luckily, I am in a pair with experienced student, that surely knows what he is doing unlike me.
 Despite that I was trying to do my best even when not knowing some basics of Python.
 And with my partner's help I can surely tell, that he helped me a lot.

 Version Control wasn't as hard as I expected.
-No doubt I can clearly understand how it works and why it is useful in every development teams.
+No doubt I can clearly understand how it works, although not everything yet, and why it is useful in every development teams.

 ## Week 4